james-sciortino/dna-get-interface-report/readme.md

 ```console
 cd dna-get-interface-report
 ```
-3. Update [config.py](config.py) with your DNA Center information, including hostname or management IP address, port, username & password.
-Be sure to update the variable DNA_SWITCHES with a comma-seperated list of hostnames for each Catalyst Switch you want to report on
+3. Update [config.py](config.py) with your DNA Center information, including: FQDN or management IP address of the DNA Enterprise VIP, port, and credentials.
+Be sure to update the variable **DNA_SWITCHES** with a *comma-seperated Python list of hostnames for each Catalyst Switch you want to report on.*
 ```console
 nano config.py
 ```